rwblokzijl/Msc-thesis-EuroToken/thesis.md

 \resizebox{0.7\textwidth}{!}{
 \includegraphics{./images/4_implementation/gateway/gateway_architecture.png}
 }
-\caption{EuroToken Creation Flow}
+\caption{EuroToken Tokenisation Flow}
-\label{gatewat_flow}
+\label{gateway_flow}
 \end{figure}

-#### Destruction
+#### De-tokenisation

-The destruction flow is a simpler process.
+The de-tokenisation flow is a simpler process.
 If the user knows the public key of the exchange it can be performed completely in the wallet app.
-The user would simply send a destruction transaction to the exchange which includes the IBAN the user would like the money to be payed out to as part of the block.
+The user would simply send a de-tokenisation transaction to the exchange which includes the IBAN the user would like the money to be payed out to as part of the block.

 However if a user does not know the public key of the exchange, the interaction